stephenfung98/PennApps18/README.md

 # This project is still in development, download links and more information will be updated soon.

-# FairRide
+# FareRide

 This andriod application compares Uber and Lyft prices to help users determine which one is cheaper.

-This repository contains the source code for the FairRide Android app.
+This repository contains the source code for the FareRide Android app.

 <img src="1.png" width="300"> <img src="2.png" width="300">
 ## Built With